w3f/General-Grants-Program/grants/speculative/polkadotIDE.md

 Please provide the following:

-* M1 - 3 days: Release the developer plan for proof of concept
+* M1 - Research and development of the Proof-of Concept
-- $500

-* M2 - 2 week: Build the POC.
+Duration: 3 weeks
+Funding: $8,000

+- We will create documents and plans of how we will proceed with building PolkadotIDE
 - Build the compiler service and back-end system for PolkadotIDE POC.
-- Agile design and hacthon the front-end PolkadotIDE POC.
+- Agile design and hatch on the front-end PolkadotIDE POC.
 - Connect the back-end and front-end.

-- Compile the sustrate contract with POC.
-- $7500
+- The POC will allow for compiling Ink!
+Contracts.
+- The code will be published on Github.
+We will provide simple instructions for downloading, compiling, and running our code.
+- Documentation will be created and delivered along with our code according to the Web3 Milestone Deliverables Guidelines

-* M3 - 2 week: Build the MVP.
+* M2 - Build the MVP
+Duration: 2 weeks
+Funding: $10,000
 - List the compiler service and back-end system with a stable server.
 - A front-end MVP with all the basic functions working.
+The front-end will be available in Chinese and English.
+The basic functions of the front-end will be:
+*Editor functionalities:
+**User can edit the contract in the IDE
+**Code highlight and auto-completion
+**User can save and download the files
+*User can compile contracts
+*User can deploy the compiled contracts
+*User can use templates provided in the IDE
 - Test with the community and provide compile service for developers.
-- $10000
+- The code will be published on Github.
+We will provide simple instructions for downloading, compiling, and running our code.
+- Documentation will be created and delivered along with our code according to the Web3 Milestone Deliverables Guidelines

-* M4 - 4 week: Alpha version PolkadotIDE.
+* M3 - Complete alpha version PolkadotIDE
+Duration: 4 weeks
+Funding: $12,000
 - Finish alpha version of PolkadotIDE.
-- Link IDE with polkadotide.com and polkaide.com.
+- Make IDE available  on polkadotide.com and polkaide.com.
-- UI/UX design for alpha version.
+- Finish UI/UX design for alpha version.
-- Code templates and examples.
+- We will provide code templates and examples.
-- Substrate contract language imaging and complete.
+- Ink contract language highlight and auto-completion .
 - Bring developer ecosystem directly into Polkadot.
-- $12000
+- The code will be published on Github.
+We will provide simple instructions for downloading, compiling, and running our code.
+- Documentation will be created and delivered along with our code according to the Web3 Milestone Deliverables Guidelines.

 #### Long Term Plan